What Are The Physical Considerations??

 What’s Your Budget For Equipment & Operators?

-Once setup correctly CNC machines can run unattended but critical to success is the fulltime operator & programmer.
-CNC machines also come with expensive maintence programs adding to the lifetime cost of the printer.
+Once setup correctly CNC machines can run unattended but critical to success is the full time operator & programmer.
+CNC machines also come with expensive maintenance programs adding to the lifetime cost of the printer.

 Both CNC machines & 3D Printers come in a wide range of prices and it’s important to find the right machine for you but like for like, 3D Printers are a much lower investment.

-The Upfront cost of 3D printing is extremely low making is ideal for low volume manufacture such as tooling or prototyping.
-If you’re looking to manufacture high volumes, CNC is typially the better solution.
+The upfront cost of 3D printing is extremely low making is ideal for low volume manufacture such as tooling or prototyping.
+If you’re looking to manufacture high volumes, CNC is typically the better solution.

 If you’d like to know more, or compare your current low volume CNC parts to a 3D printed part please get in touch below.